-The listing site saw apartment searches plummet 24 percent during the week of March 11-17, which is when many shelter-in-place orders went into effect.
-The following week, searches were down an additional 9 percent.
-But beginning the last week in March, the site started to see an upswing, which has lasted throughout April.
-“Searches for apartments have returned to pre-pandemic volumes, both on Google Trends, on our website and in real life, a breeze of optimism for both consumers and the rental market eager to move forward,” according to the report.
+Rent Café has stayed up to date during the pandemic and shares data surrounding the rental world.
+The listing site shows apartment searches plummet 24 percent during the first lockdown in March 2020.
+In the following weeks, searches were down an additional 9 percent.
+As years have begun to pass and we live in the Covid ruled world “Searches for apartments have returned to pre-pandemic volumes, both on Google Trends, and Rent Cafe, a breeze of optimism for both consumers and the rental market eager to move forward” according to one report.

-A growing percentage of renters had also changed their search to find something less expensive than they had originally planned, indicating that there is likely to be continued economic uncertainty amongst this group.
-Virtual tours were also increasingly popular, with 28 percent of respondents saying they would make their decisions based on online pictures and tours, versus only 17 percent in a similar survey in Mid-March.
+In the early days of the pandemic, a growing percentage of renters changed their search to find something less expensive than they had originally planned, indicating a continued economic uncertainty.
+Not surprisingly, virtual tours were increasingly popular, in 2020 with 28 percent of respondents saying they would make their decisions based on online pictures and tours alone to abide by government restrictions.